sidneyleake/CollectionJsonFormatter/readme.md

 ## features to be
 * A mediatype formatter that converts a collection+json representation to a model
 * A sample web application consuming an api and requesting data in collection+json format

+I would love help from anyone who is interested :)